Ignace Michiels: International concerts

 As part of the Boni-Musikwochen 2010 in St. Bonifatius, Wiesbaden, celebrating 25 Jahre Reger-Chor, he performed a recital, including Reger's Toccata from op.
 59 and Scherzo from op.
 65, and Mendelssohn's Variations sérieuses.
 In a concert with the choir he performed the last movement of Bach's cantata BWV 134a, Van Nuffel's In convertendo Dominus and Reger's Requiem.
 He played Jongen's Prelude et fugue op.
 121, Charles Tournemire's Victimae paschali, and Marcel Dupré's Prelude et fugue op.
 7/3.

 On 3 October 2012, he was the organist in the premiere of Colin Mawby's Missa solemnis Bonifatius-Messe, composed to celebrate the 150th anniversary of the choir Chor von St. Bonifatius in Wiesbaden, conducted by Dessauer.

 Recordings

 Several of the Kathedraalconcerten have been recorded, works for organ, including three of eight sonatas of Alexandre Guilmant, and works for organ with pan flute and trumpet.
 He appears with Organ Sonata op.
 175 of Louis Maes on a Jubileum CD celebrating 150 years Bruges conservatory (1997).

-He has participated in recordings of choral music:
+Michiels participated in recordings of choral music, including: